kglw-dot-net/phase1/setlists/_posts/2023-03-22-alexandra-palace-london.md

 [^1]: With Cavs drum solo

 #### Notes
-This show is in progress.
+This show is currently under review by KGLW.net Setlist Wizards.